Skip to main content

 • Keyword search in the field management system (exact words, ten ways to describe the same fault, no match).

-The contact-centred operational model
+The contact-centred model

 • Customer / contact (contact_id) for scoping